SamLovesHoneyWater/neuroevolution-coop/README.md

-# Universal Representations among RNN Agents
+# Universal Vector Representations among RNN Agents
 ## About

 This is a project that explores the universality of vector representations among RNNs.